993318936/vue-simple-pager/README.md

 })
 ```
 ## for more usage:
-When using vue-router, usually there is a need that different page can be put in history so that we can navigate them by using browser [go,back] button.
+When using `vue-router`, usually there is a need that different page can be put in history so that we can navigate them by using browser `[go,back]` buttons.
 Now you only need to add two props:
 ```
 {
-    mode: { // supported 3 modes: 'event' | 'query' | 'params'
+    mode: { // 3 modes are supported : 'event' | 'query' | 'params'
         type: String,
         default: 'event'
     },